Shares tap the brakes, bonds sense caution - Up News Info

 Article content

+Hardy said the market seemed very complacent about Jackson Hole, so there was room for a surprise.

+MSCI’s broadest index of Asia-Pacific shares outside Japan fell 0.65% overnight.
+Chinese blue chips lost 2% rattled by Evergrande’s profit warning, which had sent its shares down 7% and its electric vehicle unit tumbling nearly 20%.

-Chinese bluechips had fallen 2% and Hong Kong ended down 1%, as a tech rally ran out of steam.
-The Hang Seng Tech Index, where many of the big Chinese tech firms are listed, fell 1.9%.
+Hong Kong had also shed 1% as a tech rebound ran out of steam and the Hang Seng Tech Index, where many of the big Chinese tech firms are listed, fell 1.9%.

-Evergrande’s profit warning sent its shares down 7% and the shares of its electric vehicle unit tumbling nearly 20%.

 Elsewhere, the Australian benchmark lost 0.5% as the country’s new daily coronavirus cases topped 1,000 for the first time.
-Japan’s Nikkei ended little changed as the government kept its economic forecasts broadly unchanged.
+Japan’s Nikkei ended little changed after the government kept its economic forecasts broadly intact.

 “The easiest piece to write in global economics right now is the COVID tortoises and hares,” said Societe Generale’s Kit Juckes.